Articles 10 out of 217 | Showing 1 records/page

 "This decision will come as a huge relief to providers currently facing significant recruitment challenges, and so we welcome the fact that the Government has listened to the sector on this issue.

 "This was a particularly necessary change in light of the roll-out of the 30 hours’ scheme in September, as it is critical that the sector has enough quality staff if the scheme is to have any chance of being viable."

 Caroline Dinenage also spoke of plans to get more graduates into childcare settings, incentivising them to train and work in disadvantaged areas and expanding the career opportunities available to them.

-She said: “This strategy is an investment in the dedicated professionals who help shape children’s earliest experiences of education.
-They are helping our youngest generation to learn and develop, so it is absolutely right that we make sure they have the right expertise."
+She said: “This strategy is an investment in the dedicated professionals who help shape children’s earliest experiences of education."

 The minister called on the sector to encourage more men to work in early years and continue to support those already doing a great job.
 Ms Hadland said of the u-turn: “This move will attract more men to the sector as well because they had been put off by the lack of career structure.”